szwacz/fs-jetpack/README.md

 fs-jetpack
 ==========

-This is an attempt to make higher level API for node's [fs library](http://nodejs.org/api/fs.html), which will be fun to use.
+This is an attempt to make comprehensive, higher level API for node's [fs library](http://nodejs.org/api/fs.html), which will be fun to use (see ["Neat tricks fs-jetpack knows"](#how-fun) as a starter).

 ### Installation
 ```